Blockchain is a hot topic around the world these days, but for Africans, the technology remains an elusive concept. Some even think it is a scam!

 While the proposed Bitcoin payment system was exciting and innovative, it was the mechanics of how it worked that was truly revolutionary.
 Shortly after the white paper’s release, it became evident that the main technical innovation was not the digital currency itself but the technology that lay behind it, known today as blockchain.

 Although commonly associated with Bitcoin, blockchain technology has many other applications.
 Bitcoin is merely the first and most well-known uses.
 In fact, Bitcoin is only one of about seven hundred applications that use the blockchain operating system today.

 “[Blockchain] is to Bitcoin, what the internet is to email.
 A big electronic system, on top of which you can build applications.
-Currency is just one.” — Sally Davies, FT Technology Reporter
+Currency is just one.” — Sally Davies, FT Technology Reporter.

 How does the Blockchain Work?

 Blockchain is a type of distributed ledger or decentralized database that keeps records of digital transactions.
-Rather than having a central administrator like a traditional database, (think banks, governments & accountants), a distributed ledger has a network of replicated databases, synchronized via the internet and visible to anyone within the network.
+Rather than having a central administrator like a traditional database, ( banks, governments and accountants), a distributed ledger has a network of replicated databases, synchronized via the internet and visible to anyone within the network.
 Blockchain networks can be private with restricted membership similar to an intranet, or public, like the Internet, accessible to any person in the world.